WorldHealthOrganization/smart-dak-bds/input/pagecontent/security-privacy.md

-This page will contain security and privacy considerations related to SMART Guidelines for <mark>[insert health domain here]</mark>.
+This page will contain security and privacy considerations related to SMART Guidelines for birth defects surveillance (BDS).

-For an illustrative, starting set of non-functional requirements, which includes security and privacy-related requirements from the Digital Adaptation Kit for <mark>[insert health domain here]</mark>, see the [Non-functional Requirements](non-functional-requirements.html).
+For an illustrative and non-exhaustive set of security and privacy-related non-functional requirements included in the Digital Adaptation Kit for BDS, consult the tab "Non-functional requirements" included in the spreadsheet available in the [System Requirements](system-requirements.html) page.